Vito0912/abs_flutter/README.md

 ### Summary

-🚀 **Fast Account Switching** - Switch between multiple Audiobookshelf accounts with different servers in just two clicks.\
+🔀 **Fast Account Switching** - Switch between multiple Audiobookshelf accounts with different servers in just two clicks.\
 🚀 **Caching** - Caches images for faster loading times.\
-🚀 **Pagination** - Load more items when you reach the end of lists to save data.\
+📄 **Pagination** - Load more items when you reach the end of lists to save data.\
 📈 **Does Not Rely on a Socket** - Use the app even with an occasionally interrupted connection.\
 📅 **Up-to-date Sync** - The app stays synchronized with the server when connected to the internet.\
 🔁 **Queue Support** - Add multiple items to the queue and play them in order.
 Even works offline.\
 🔊 **Advanced Player Controls** - Skip chapters, set a sleep timer, adjust playback speed, and more.\
 📴 **Offline Support** - Listen to your audiobooks even when you're offline.
-Sync offline up to one year
+Sync offline up to one year\
+🔎 **Fast Search** - Search for audiobooks.
+Preserves query while switching library or user.\

 ### Additional to First-party App